core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 or automatic configuration, e.g., using a CoRE resource directory
 {{-core-rd}}, DHCP or Router Advertisement options {{-dnr}}, or discovery of designated resolvers
 {{-ddr}}.
-Automatic configuration SHOULD only be done from a trusted source.
+Automatic configuration MUST only be done from a trusted source.

 ## Discovery by Resource Type
 For discovery of the DoC resource through a link mechanism that allows describing a resource type